Lever & Ecker, PLLC January 31, 2022 Pedestrian Accidents

 Government officials and New York residents hope that these new regulations and procedures will decrease the number of severe, and all-too-often fatal, pedestrian accidents.

 While it is hoped that these new regulations and campaigns, and additional ones in the future, will greatly decrease and even eliminate pedestrian injuries, until then, Lever & Ecker, PLLC, is here for you.
-Our personal injury lawyers have over 65 years of combined experience advocating for the rights of our clients, including many who have been injured as pedestrians.
+Our personal injury lawyers in the Bronx have over 65 years of combined experience advocating for the rights of our clients, including many who have been injured as pedestrians.
 We understand how complicated and overwhelming the legal process can be, and we will be there for you every step of the way.

-Find out how our team can assist with your case and to schedule a free consultation by calling (914) 350-6328 or (718) 550-6924 and filling out our contact form.
+Find out how our team can assist with your case and schedule a free consultation by calling (914) 350-6328 or (718) 550-6924 and filling out our contact form.